ayan4m1/dry-box/README.md

 I wanted a setup that could keep at least 20 spools of filament in a low-humidity (5-15%) environment.

-The Sterilite 20 quart gasket box was chosen because it is popular for this purpose and fits my basic needs - it fits 4 spools of 1kg filament with minimal wasted space and the lid is gasketed.
+The Sterilite 20 quart gasket box was chosen because it is popular for this purpose and fits my basic needs - it fits four 1kg spools of filament with minimal wasted space and the lid is gasketed to help keep moisture out.

 I found a [spool holder design](https://www.printables.com/model/139303-sterilite-20-qt-gasket-box-spool-rack) on Printables by RCNet that uses 3/8" aluminum tubing, which can be bought in a coil and straightened, then cut to length and mounted between the endcaps to let four typical-size 1kg filament spools rest vertically in the box.